SECTION J: "Canada"

 provided by the exhibitor.

-Plants in Sections A, B, C, D, E & H must be in containers no larger than 10” in diameter.
+Sections A, B, C, D, E & H must be in containers no larger than 10” in diameter.
 Plants in containers larger than

 10” in diameter will be shown in the patio section and must be placed by the exhibitor.

-Planters in Section G may be no larger than 15” and no deeper than 6”.
+Section G may be no larger than 15” and no deeper than 6”.
 Collections must consist of at least five (5) different cut

 specimens or five (5) different container grown plants exhibited in five (5) separate containers.